 There are many factors influencing this decision.
-For example, costs and prices play an important role.
-You should research at what prices you can sell your products on Amazon by looking at similar products.
-And of course, you need to know what the item costs you to figure out whether you can make a reasonable profit with the product and whether it is worth listing.
-Don’t forget to include delivery charges and selling fees in your calculation!
+For example, cost.
+You should research what prices you can sell your products on Amazon by looking at similar products.
+And of course, you need to know what the item costs you to figure out whether you can make a reasonable profit on the listing.
+Don’t forget to include delivery charges and selling fees in your calculation too!

-Also, do research on whether your products or similar ones already exist on Amazon, how many sellers there are, and where you come in with a competitive edge.
+Do your research on whether your products are too similar to those already existing on Amazon, how many sellers there are, and where you come in with a competitive edge.
 You also need to make sure you know in which categories your items belong.
 It’s key to know your category and its restrictions, as well as ensuring that the items you want to sell are not prohibited.

 Then, follow our suggestions and create awesome listings that boost your sales.
 Write capturing titles and detailed descriptions with images, videos and more.
 This will help you to get to the next step.

 Once your efforts have been rewarded with a purchase, it is time to deliver the products.
 You might want to consider using Fulfillment by Amazon, as it is a popular and useful fulfillment method where Amazon stores, picks, packs, and ships the products for you.

 However, if you decide to handle the delivery by yourself, make sure you deliver timely and at low costs.
-Amazon will send you an e-mail to let you know the item has been sold and you can then organise the despatch.
-But remember, orders need to be despatched within 48 hours to comply with Amazon’s strict policies.
+Amazon will send you an email to let you know the item has been sold, leaving you to sort out the despatching of the item.
+Remember, orders need to be despatched within 48 hours to comply with Amazon’s policies.

 And if something should go wrong, excellent customer service is key to maintaining a good relationship with your customers.
-This also means keeping your customers informed about their order at all times.
+This also means keeping your customers informed about their orders at all times.

 5. Receive your payment